 1. There Is No Known Cause of Bell’s Palsy.

 The exact cause of Bell’s palsy remains unknown.
 But, Bell’s palsy is commonly viewed as a viral infection.
-To date, research has linked Bell’s palsy has been linked to the herpes simplex virus, which can cause cold sores and genital herpes.
+To date, research has linked Bell’s palsy to the herpes simplex virus, which can cause cold sores and genital herpes.
 It has also been connected to the herpes zoster virus, cytomegalovirus, and Epstein-Barr virus.

 2. Bell’s Palsy Can Affect Anyone, Regardless of Age.